bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

+### Version 3.1.7

+* Fixed openNearest setting not working in combination with querystringParams setting.

 ### Version 3.1.6

 * Added extra check to make sure mapping doesn't fire twice when defaultLoc is enabled and fullMapStart is also enabled.